argonautproject/scheduling/source/pages/patient-scheduling.md

 If not booking a held appointment, the Client should release  the hold on it before it expires.
 The length of an appointment hold is determined by the scheduling service’s business rules, after which the status of the Appointment may change.
 See the [Appointment State Diagram](state-diagram.html) for further details on statuses and state transitions.

-{% include img.html img="diagrams/Slide38.png" caption="Figure:  Canceling Appointment Hold" %}
+{% include img.html img="diagrams/Slide38.png" caption="Canceling Appointment Hold" %}

 Releasing holds has the potential to introduces complex failure states.
 The [best practices](index.html#future-scope) guidance discusses how failures should be handled.